Operation Mosaic

-Operation Mosaic was a series of two British nuclear tests conducted in the Monte Bello Islands in Western Australia on 16 May and 19 June 1956.
+Operation Mosaic was a series of two British nuclear tests, called G1 and G2, conducted in the Montebello Islands in Western Australia on 16 May and 19 June 1956.
 These tests followed the Operation Totem series and preceded the Operation Buffalo series.
-The second test in the series was the largest ever conducted in Australia.
+The second test in the series, G2, remains the largest ever conducted in Australia.

 The purpose of the tests was to explore increasing the yield of British nuclear weapons through boosting with lithium-6 and deuterium, and the use of a natural uranium tamper.
 Although a boosted fission weapon is not a hydrogen bomb, which the British Government had agreed would not be tested in Australia, the tests were connected with the British hydrogen bomb programme.
 The Operation Totem tests of 1953 had been carried out at Emu Field in South Australia, but Emu Field was considered unsuitable for Operation Mosaic.
 A new, permanent test site was being prepared at Maralinga in South Australia, but would not be ready until September 1956.
-It was decided that the best option was to return to the Monte Bello Islands, where Operation Hurricane had been conducted in 1952.
-To allow the task force flagship, the tank landing ship HMS Narvik, to return to the UK and refit in time for Operation Grapple, the planned first test of a British hydrogen bomb, 15 July was set as the terminal date for Operation Mosaic.
+It was decided that the best option was to return to the Montebello Islands, where Operation Hurricane had been conducted in 1952.

+To allow the task force flagship, the tank landing ship HMS Narvik, to return to the UK and refit in time for Operation Grapple, the planned first test of a British hydrogen bomb, the terminal date for Operation Mosaic was set as 15 July.
 The British Government was anxious that Grapple should take place before a proposed moratorium on nuclear testing came into effect.
 The second test was therefore conducted under time pressure.

-At the time of the Royal Commission into British nuclear tests in Australia it was claimed that the second test was of a significantly higher yield than suggested by the official figures: 98 ktTNT as compared to 60 ktTNT, but this remains unsubstantiated.
+During the Royal Commission into British nuclear tests in Australia it was claimed that the second test was of a significantly higher yield than suggested by the official figures: 98 ktTNT as compared to 60 ktTNT, but this is unsubstantiated.

 Background

-During the early part of the Second World War, Britain had a nuclear weapons project, code-named Tube Alloys, which the 1943 Quebec Agreement merged with the American Manhattan Project to create a combined American, British, and Canadian project.
-The British Government expected that the United States would continue to share nuclear technology after the war, which it regarded as a joint discovery, but the United States Atomic Energy Act of 1946 (McMahon Act) ended technical cooperation.
-Fearing a resurgence of United States isolationism, and Britain losing its great power status, the British Government restarted its own development effort, which was given the cover name "High Explosive Research".
-The first British atomic bomb was tested in Operation Hurricane at the Monte Bello Islands in Western Australia on 3 October 1952.
+Early in the Second World War, Britain had a nuclear weapons project, code-named Tube Alloys.
+The 1943 Quebec Agreement merged it with the American Manhattan Project to create a combined American, British, and Canadian undertaking.
+After the war, the British Government expected that the United States would continue to share nuclear technology, which Britain regarded as a joint discovery, but the United States Atomic Energy Act of 1946 (McMahon Act) ended technical cooperation.
+Fearing a resurgence of United States isolationism, and of Britain's losing its great power status, the British Government restarted its own development effort, which was given the cover name "High Explosive Research".
+The first British atomic bomb was tested in Operation Hurricane at the Montebello Islands in Western Australia on 3 October 1952.